-Canada taxes its residents on the worldwide income.
+Canada taxes its residents on their worldwide income.

-You become the resident of Canada when you establish residential ties with Canada.
-The year in which you become resident of Canada, is considered a part-year for tax purposes.
+You become a resident of Canada when you establish residential ties with Canada.
+The year in which you become a resident of Canada is considered a part-year for tax purposes.
 Keep in mind that tax residency is different from the immigration residency status in Canada.
-An individual who is a landed immigrant may not have established established residential ties with Canada or other way round.
+An individual who is a landed immigrant may not have established residential ties with Canada or another way around.

-An individual who becomes resident of Canada is subject to Canadian taxes on worldwide income from the date of change of residency status until the end of the year and whereas for the first part of the year before becoming the resident only Canadian sourced income is taxed.
+An individual who becomes a resident of Canada is subject to Canadian taxes on worldwide income from the date of change of residency status until the end of the year and whereas for the first part of the year before becoming the resident only Canadian-sourced income is taxed.

 When we say worldwide income taxation in Canada, generally foreign tax credits are available to avoid double taxation of income.
-Also, Canada has tax treaties with other countries which affect taxation of foreign sourced income.
-Foreign sourced income prior to becoming resident is not taxed in Canada whereas foreign sourced income after becoming resident of Canada is taxed.
+Also, Canada has tax treaties with other countries that affect the taxation of foreign-sourced income.
+Foreign-sourced income prior to becoming a resident is not taxed in Canada whereas foreign-sourced income after becoming a resident of Canada is taxed.

-There are a few tips which can help avoiding tax issues for newcomers to Canada:
+There are a few tips that can help to avoid tax issues for newcomers to Canada:

-Earn more income in country with low taxes before becoming resident of Canada
+Earn more income in the country with low taxes before becoming a resident of Canada

 If the country you are leaving before coming to Canada as a resident has lower income tax rates, try to earn as much income as possible in that country.
-Foreign sourced income prior to date of commencement of residency is not subject to Canadian taxes.
+Foreign-sourced income prior to the date of commencement of residency is not subject to Canadian taxes.

-Maintain travel logs and establish date of change of residency
+Maintain travel logs and establish the date of change of residency

 Maintain detailed travel logs to plan your residency in Canada.
 You can get benefit from marginal tax rates in Canada by planning your residency commencement date well before coming to Canada.